BorjaRuizReverter/BorjaRuizReverter/README.md

 This is my personal repository, just to introduce myself.

-I work as a Physics professor, but in my spare time I explore data series (using Python and R mostly).
-Also, I like building apps (using Dart) and responsive websites (using React).
-Building dapps is my next step. ⚡
+I work as a Physics professor and as a data scientist and ML engineer at prossima.art (using Python and R mostly).
+I like scraping data for data mining and also like building apps (using Dart) and responsive websites (using React).⚡

 These are my Github stats.